Dhirensuhalka/pactle-quote-generator/README.md

 # 🧾 Pactle Quote Generator

-A mini project to help generate quotes from messy RFQs (Request for Quotations) using fuzzy logic and basic pricing rules.
+This mini-project helps generate quotes from messy RFQs (Request for Quotations) using simple rules, fuzzy matching, and pricing logic.

-🛠️ This was built as part of a hiring assignment and is perfect for showcasing basic data parsing, mapping, and PDF generation — even without advanced coding skills.
+🛠️ Built as part of a hiring assignment — it shows how to parse input, match items, apply taxes/shipping, and create downloadable quote files like PDF, CSV, and JSON.

 ---